JacobAFW/Long_term_effects_of_probiotics/README.md

-# Long_term_effects_of_probiotics

-Microbiome analyses and supplementary data for a pliot study exploring if differences observed in probiotic-treated and non-treated infants at discharge persist beyond the first year of life.The main objective of this work was to determine if the effectiveness of the protocol.
-Firstly, if staudy participants (their parents) would be willing to partake in at home recruitment and collection.
-In addition, as the collection had to be done at home and mailed into the laboratory, we also made a comparison between storage at -80 and with our chosen collection kit, which suspends the sample in DNA-stabilising buffer.
-Lastly, although the main objective of this pilot was to determine if this protocol would be effective, we also made comparisons on a small dataset for treated and non-treated infants, whilst accounting for a few additional covariates (the number of covariates incldued in the modelling was limited by the small sample size).
+# Long term effects of probiotics

+Microbiome analyses and supplementary data for a pliot study exploring if differences observed in probiotic-supplemented and non-supplemented infants at discharge persist beyond the first year of life.
+This work has been divided into two separate papers.

+## A validation of at-home infant stool sample collection devices for determining the faecal microbiome.

+In this study we present a validation of at-home infant stool sample collection with the OMNIgene® GUT kit.
+Using 16S rRNA metabarcoding we compared samples stored using the OMNIgene® GUT kit to same samples collected in a standard/sterile collection tube at - 80C for 3 months.
+We observed the storage comparison to have no significant effect on read depth or microbial composition of samples.
+The OMNIgene® GUT kit is a reliable option for sampling preterm infants at home.

-The manuscript is yet to be published, but a link will be added **HERE** when it is.
+The DOI will be added when published.

+## Exploring colonisation and long-term persistence of species from early life probiotic-prophylaxis on the gut microbiome of preterm infants.

+This paper is still a work in progress and will be updated upon submission.